Michael D Brannan

 Documenting The Human Experience

-From the very beginning Caoran has attempted to capture the human experience as sincerely and accurately as possible.
-As an artistic organization Caoran has long been mesmerized by the diversity of the lives we all choose to lead and deeply inspired by the passionate way so many of us choose to live.
+From the very beginning I have attempted to capture the human experience as sincerely and accurately as possible.
+As an artist I have long been mesmerized by the diversity of the lives we all choose to lead and deeply inspired by the passionate way so many of us pursue our visions of ourselves.

 Sharing a Sense of Place